esteban-nb/talks/talks/0000-demo/slides.md

 ## Images

 ![FP on sphere (from link))](https://raw.githubusercontent.com/esteban-nb/talks/main/media/images/fokker-planck-wuerzburg.jpg)
+<figcaption>Visible Caption Text</figcaption>

 Display media including images, videos and animations.

 ::: info |
-Do not use the blob https://github.com/esteban-nb/talks/blob/main/media/images/fokker-planck-wuerzburg.jpg to insert the image
+Do not use the blob https://github.com/esteban-nb/talks/blob/main/media/images/fokker-planck-wuerzburg.jpg to insert the image.
+Either use `https://raw.githubusercontent.com/` or append `?raw=true` at the end.
 :::

 [comment]: # "!!!"